-Financial Disclosure: The law requires executive-level civil servants and civil servants who manage budgets to disclose their financial assets to the CNLCEI within three months of assuming office.
+Financial Disclosure: The law requires executive-level civil servants and civil servants who manage budgets to disclose their financial assets to the National Commission against Illicit Enrichment within three months of assuming office.
 Most officials complied, but some attempted to withhold information.
 The government did not make these declarations available to the public.
 There are administrative sanctions for noncompliance, but they were not enforced.